aolszowka/VisualStudioSolutionFixer/README.md

 ## Usage
 ```
-Usage:
+Usage: VisualStudioSolutionFixer C:\DirectoryWithSolutions [-ld=C:\lookupDir]
-VisualStudioSolutionFixer.exe [validateDirectory] directoryToOperateOn [lookupDirectory]+
+                                 [-ld=C:\lookupDir2] [-validate]

-Scans given directory for Solution Files (*.sln); correcting any invalid
+Scans given directory for Solution Files (*.sln); verifying that each of the
+referenced projects exists.

-references to projects within them using a lookup directory.
+Optionally correcting any invalid references to projects them using a lookup

-Invalid Command/Arguments.
-Valid commands are:

-directory [lookupDirectory]+
-    [MODIFIES] Spins through the specified directory and all subdirectories for
-    Solution Files (SLN) updates all solution files.
-Prints the solution files
-    that were fixed to the Console.
-ALWAYS Returns 0.

-validatedirectory directory [lookupDirectory]+
-    [READS] Spins through the specified directory and all subdirectories for
-    Solution Files (SLN) prints to the console invalid Solutions.
-Returns the
-    number of invalid solution files.

-In all instances:
-* You can specify multiple directories to be used as "lookup directories"; the
+directory.
+You can provide multiple lookup directories to this tool using any of
-  given directory is always used as a lookup directory and you can specify as
-  many additional lookup directories as you want.
+the directory lookup syntaxes.

-* Any project that is invalid is written to the console.
+Invalid Project References are written to the console.

+Arguments:

+               <>            The directory to scan for Visual Studio Solutions
+      --lookupdirectory, --ld=VALUE
+                             One or more directories to use to find projects,
+                               these directories are searched for projects to
+                               correct the paths in the Visual Studio Solution
+                               Files if the path is invalid.
+This argument is
+                               optional when run in validation mode.
+      --validate             Indicates if this tool should only be run in
+                               validation mode
+  -?, -h, --help             Show this message and exit
 ```

 ## Hacking